DevT06/YourPT/README.md

 ###

 ## About
-YourPT (Your Personal Tracker) is a web based personal Performance-Tracker.
+YourPT (Your Performance Tracker) is a web based personal Performance-Tracker.

 ## Technologies Used
 ### Frontend